 - 1. Of the findings from the Children in Need Review, Improving the educational outcomes for Children in Need of help and protection and the detail contained within Help, protection, education. - 2.
-In our school the headteacher will take responsibility in how we can, as a school, assist children who are potentially at greater risk of harm achieve their educational potential. - 3.
+In our school the Headteacher will take responsibility in how we can, as a school, assist children who are potentially at greater risk of harm achieve their educational potential. - 3.
 As a Governing Body we will regularly scrutinise educational progress of children who are at greater risk of harm.

-18GUIDEBOOK FOR LOCAL PROTOCOLS TO SAFEGUARD OUR CHILDREN
+18 GUIDEBOOK FOR LOCAL PROTOCOLS TO SAFEGUARD OUR CHILDREN

-Attached to this policy is a Guidebook which identifies the key areas of safeguarding, as outlined in Keeping Children Safe in Education and other areas of local and national importance and provides the local context to enable schools and colleges to respond effectively.
-Our school have considered the various areas of this guidebook and have adopted and adapted those areas specific to our setting.
+Attached to this policy is a Guidebook which identifies the key areas of safeguarding, as outlined in Keeping Children Safe in Education and other areas of local and national importance, and provides the local context to enable schools and colleges to respond effectively.
+Our school / college have considered the various areas of this guidebook and have adopted and adapted those areas specific to our setting.
 The areas covered in the guidebook are:

-- 18.1 Children requiring mental health support
+- 18.1 Children requiring mental health support.

 - 18.2 Statutory Status RSHE

-- 18.3 Crimes committed on school premises and when to call the police
+- 18.3 Crimes committed on school premises and when to call the police.

 - 18.4 The use of reasonable force in our school

 - 18.5 On-line safety

 - 18.6 Ofsted Inspections

+- 18.7 Boarding and residential schools

-- 18.7 Host Families
+- 18.8 Host Families

-- 18.8 Private Fostering
+- 18.9 Private Fostering

-- 18.9 Additional Specific Safeguarding Issues:
+- 18.10 Additional Specific Safeguarding Issues:

-- 18.10 Child abduction and community safety incidents
+- 18.11 Child abduction and community safety incidents

-- 18.11 Children in the court system criminal court
+- 18.12 Children in the court system criminal court

-- 18.12 Pre-trial therapy
+- 18.13 Pre-trial therapy

-- 18.13 Family court
+- 18.14 Family court

-- 18.14 Children missing education
+- 18.15 Children absent from education.

-- 18.15 Absence from school
+- 18.16 Absence from school

-- 18.16 Elective home education
+- 18.17 Elective home education

-- 18.17 Child criminal exploitation and child sexual exploitation (CSE)
+- 18.18 Child criminal exploitation and child sexual exploitation (CSE)

-- 18.18 Concerns a child is being exploited
+- 18.19 Concerns a child is being exploited.

-- 18.19 County lines
+- 18.20 County lines

-- 18.20 Modern slavery and the national referral mechanism
+- 18.21 Modern slavery and the national referral mechanism

-- 18.21 Serious violence
+- 18.22 Serious violence

-- 18.22 Contextual safeguarding networks
+- 18.23 Contextual safeguarding networks 68

-- 18.23 Cybercrime
+18.24 Cybercrime

-- 18.24 Domestic abuse
+18.25 Domestic abuse

-- 18.25 Homelessness
+18.26 Homelessness

-- 18.26 So called honour-based violence (HBV) including female genital mutilation and forced marriage

-- 18.27 Female genital mutilation (FGM)

-- 18.28 Legal obligation to report acts of female genital mutilation.

-- 18.29 Forced marriage

-- 18.30 Preventing radicalisation & the prevent duty

-- 18.31 Channel programme for those at risk of radicalisation

-- 18.32 Allegations against other pupils which are safeguarding issues - 18.33 Children with family members in prison - 18.34 Other aspects of risk bullying / emotional health & well-being - 18.35 Sexual Violence & Sexual Harassment - 18.36 Allegations against staff records - 18.37 Managing professional differences & concerns - 18.38 Adult safeguarding procedures - 18.39 Annex 2 copy of annex B KCSiE role of the DSL - 18.40 List of suggested policies to support safeguarding - 18.41 WSCC children missing education policy - 18.42 Specimen concerns recording form - 18.43 Specimen chronology - 18.44 Skin / body map - 18.45 KCSiE part five: sexual violence & sexual harassment - 18.46 WSCC Briefing sexual violence and sexual harassment between children in schools and colleges - 18.47 File sharing & transfer of records forms
+- 18.27 So called honour-based violence (HBV) including female genital mutilation and forced marriage. - 18.28 Female genital mutilation (FGM) - 18.29 Legal obligation to report acts of female genital mutilation. - 18.30 Forced marriage. - 18.31 Preventing radicalisation & the prevent duty. - 18.32 Channel programme for those at risk of radicalisation - 18.33 Allegations against other pupils which are safeguarding issues. - 18.34 Children with family members in prison - 18.35 Other aspects of risk bullying / emotional health & well-being - 18.36 Sexual Violence & Sexual Harassment - 18.37 Allegations against staff records - 18.38 Managing professional differences & concerns - 18.39 Adult safeguarding procedures - 18.40 Annex 2 copy of annex B KCSiE role of the DSL - 18.41 List of suggested policies to support safeguarding. - 18.42 WSCC children absent from education policy. - 18.43 Specimen concerns recording form. - 18.44 Specimen chronology - 18.45 Skin / body map - 18.46 KCSiE part five: sexual violence & sexual harassment

+- 18.47 WSCC Briefing sexual violence and sexual harassment between children in schools and colleges. - 18.48 File sharing & transfer of records forms